multiscale/muscle3/docs/source/coupling.rst

 The most common pattern: Component 1's ``O_I``/``S`` ports are wired to Component 2's ``F_INIT``/``O_F`` ports.
 Component 1 calls Component 2 once per iteration, waits for its result, and continues.
-The two don't share a
-timeline: this is the pattern that creates a nested one, as described above, Component 2 lives one level deeper, on the subtimeline Component 1's loop opens.
+This is the pattern that creates a nested one, as described above, Component 2 lives one level deeper, on the subtimeline Component 1's loop opens.

 .. figure:: coupling_call_release.svg
+   :align: center
    :alt: component1's O_I/S ports connect to component2's F_INIT/O_F ports.

 Dispatch coupling
 ``````````````````

-A component's ``O_F`` port connects directly to another component's
+Component 1's ``O_F`` port connects directly to Component 2's ``F_INIT``
-``F_INIT`` port: the second component's single run is dispatched once the
+port: Component 2's single run is dispatched once Component 1 finishes,
-first one finishes, rather than being called repeatedly from inside a loop.
+rather than being called repeatedly from inside a loop.
+This is how you
-This is how you build a pipeline of components that each run once, in
+build a pipeline of components that each run once, in sequence, so they
-sequence.
-Since there's no ``O_I``/``S`` loop involved, no nesting happens
-either: both components live on the very same timeline as each other.
+live in the same timeline.

 .. figure:: coupling_dispatch.svg
+   :align: center
-   :alt: macro's O_F port connects to analysis's F_INIT port.
+   :alt: component1's O_F port connects to component2's F_INIT port.

 Interact coupling and timeline bridges
 `````````````````````````````````````````